fatimafarooq03/CSAW_AIHardwareAttack/README.md

 * Add your Verilog Project in a directory `Project`

+* Fill in your API Key where required in the `TROJAN` notebook

 * Run the `TROJAN` notebook.
-1. Fill in your API Key where required in the `TROJAN` notebook.
-2. Run the `TROJAN` notebook.